jeldrint/Blog-API-Server/README.md

 * I tried connecting to mongoDB, in a cluster, but with a different databases. and I have to specify which database should I connnect to.☑️

+* Sign up for regular accounts☑️

-* Logging in as the admin / blog author☑️
+* Logging in as the admin / blog author (May 6☑️)

-* Sign up for regular accounts (May 6☑️)
+    - log-out☑️
+    - ilagay nalang natin yung login sa front page (index)☑️